Bandwidth/ap-docs/apiCallbacks/transcription.md

 |:-----------------|:----------------------------------------------------------------------|
 | eventType        | The event type, value is `transcription`.                             |
 | transcriptionId  | The unique id of the transcription.                                   |
+| recordingId      | The unique id of the recording being transcribed.
 | state            | The state of the transcription, values are `completed` or `error`     |
 | status           | The state of the transcription, values are `completed` or `error`     |
 | textSize         | Total character count of text.                                        |